kohenkatz/dotfiles/README.md

 dotfiles
 ========

-My dotfiles, for Linux and Windows
+My dotfiles, for Linux (and some for Windows too!)